 I become what I practice.
 I practice my new habits until they stick.

 I pick myself up quickly when I fall back to my old ways.

-I talk lovingly and encouragingly to myself so that I feel
+I talk lovingly and encouragingly to myself so that I feel motivated to continue.

 I created my old habits and I can create new ones.